cloudant/CDTDatastore/doc/crud.md

                                                                    error:&error];
     ```

+1. Copy a document's body to a new document, adding or changing a value,
-1. Add a document from a `mutableCopy`, without attachments
+   without also copying attachments
     ```objc
     CDTDocumentRevision *rev = [CDTDocumentRevision revisionWithDocId:@"doc2"];
     rev.body = [saved.body mutableCopy];